bhdouglass/bhdouglass-com/src/pages/blog/publishing-apps-to-the-openstore-with-gitlab-ci.md

 title:  "Publishing apps to the OpenStore with GitLab CI"
 date:   2019-03-19 00:02:00 -0400
 categories: clickable openstore tutorial
+image: /images/blog/openstore/openstore-apps.png
+imageAlt: A list of apps on the website open-store.io.
+description: Use Clickable to automatically publish your apps to the OpenStore.
 ---

 - Updated 09/16/2019: Updated for Clickable v6 changes.